 - Sriracha sauce - optional, but it adds a little kick.
 Leave it out if you want this meal to be completely mild.

-- Soy sauce - I go for the low-sodium variety.
-Use coconut aminos if needed.
+- Soy sauce - I go for the low-sodium variety

 - It's easy to get confused between the regular kind of sesame oil and the kind in this recipe.
 I've done it too!
 Here we're using the toasted variety that's darker in color and can typically be found in the Asian foods grocery store aisle along with soy sauce, hoisin sauce, and sriracha.
 Regular sesame oil has a lighter color and is often found with other cooking oils like olive oil.